azl397985856/leetcode/thinkings/dynamic-programming.en.md

 In other words, there are usually different routines for the definition of status, and you can learn and summarize them in the process of doing the questions.
 But there are many such routines, so how can I fix them?

 To be honest, I can only practice more and summarize the routines during the practice.
-For specific routines, refer to the part of the question type of dynamic planning that follows.
+For specific routines, refer to the part of the question type of dynamic programming that follows.
 After that, everyone can think about the general state definition direction for different question types.

 **Two examples**

-Regarding the definition of state, it is so important that I list it as the core of dynamic planning.
+Regarding the definition of state, it is so important that I list it as the core of dynamic programming.
 Therefore, I think it is necessary to give a few examples to illustrate.
-I am directly from Li Buckle's [Dynamic planning topic] (https://leetcode-cn.com/tag/dynamic-programming/problemset / "Dynamic planning Topics") The first two questions are selected to tell you about them.
+I am directly from Li Buckle's [dynamic programming topic] (https://leetcode-cn.com/tag/dynamic-programming/problemset / "dynamic programming Topics") The first two questions are selected to tell you about them.

 !
-[Topic of Dynamic Planning of Force Buckle] (https://tva1.sinaimg.cn/large/008eGmZEly1gpmtitey5hj315k0lsjxk.jpg )
+[Topic of dynamic programming of Force Buckle] (https://tva1.sinaimg.cn/large/008eGmZEly1gpmtitey5hj315k0lsjxk.jpg )

 The first question: "5.
 The Longest Palindrome Strand" Medium difficulty